rhinopotamus/rhinopotamus.github.io/_posts/2024-02-21-gpas-are-weird.md

 ![Canvas quiz question: "Ask me one question."
 The student has written, "What is your opinion on GPA?
 You mentioned your opinion breifly."
 I have replied: "Oh friend, you absolutely do not know the pandora's box you are cracking open, lol"](/images/gpa-exit-quiz.png)

-I thought it would be fun to write a brief blog post summarizing something I said in my response to the question.
+I thought it would be fun to write a blog post digging deeper into something I said in my response to the question.
 All philosophical disagreements aside (and I have plenty of those), there is a *specific mathematical / statistical* reason why the GPA calculation is flawed.

 ## Levels of measurement